812624/Sudoku-Generator-and-Solver/README.md

 # CONFIGURATION	   :

-	-All files are configured together with a header file "myHeader.cpp", having all other essential header files and function declarations.
+	- All files are configured together with a header file "myHeader.cpp", having all other essential header files and function declarations.
-	-main.cpp habdles the case if user want to generate sudoku or want to solve her own problem.
+	- main.cpp habdles the case if user want to generate sudoku or want to solve her own problem.
-	-input.cpp takes file name as input from user and check for it's validity.
+	- input.cpp takes file name as input from user and check for it's validity.
-	-As their name signifies, both solver.cpp and generator.cpp are coded to solve and generate sudoku problem respectively.
+	- As their name signifies, both solver.cpp and generator.cpp are coded to solve and generate sudoku problem respectively.

 # COMMON MISTAKES  :

-    -All files related to mini-project must be placed at same place -Inputs in the file must be in specified/given manner -myHeader.cpp must be included in every file
+    - All files related to mini-project must be placed at same place
+    - Inputs in the file must be in specified/given manner
+    - myHeader.cpp must be included in every file

 # COMPILE AND RUN  :

-	-compilation  -> g++ myHeader.cpp main.cpp input.cpp solver.cpp generator.cpp
+	- compilation  -> g++ myHeader.cpp main.cpp input.cpp solver.cpp generator.cpp
-	-run          -> ./a.out
+	- run          -> ./a.out

 # AUTHOR		   :